Compulsory treatment for serious mental health problems

 Description

-If a person is a danger to themselves or others due to mental health problems and does not cooperate with treatment, they may be forced into treatment.
-For example, medication, therapy or admission to a mental health institution.
+If someone poses a danger to themselves or others due to mental health problems and refuses to cooperate with treatment, they can be forced to undergo treatment.
+This could include medication, therapy, or admission to a mental health institution.

-Anyone can report to municipality that someone needs forced help.
-So you do not have to be a family member or a caregiver.
+Anyone can report to the municipality that someone needs compulsory assistance.
+You do not need to be a family member or a care provider.

-In ordinary proceedings, the judge decides whether forced help is necessary.
-Is there immediate danger and does the procedure take too long?
-Then the mayor can take a crisis measure.
-This way someone can be treated quickly.
-For this the mayor needs a statement from a psychiatrist.
+In a normal procedure, the judge decides whether compulsory treatment is necessary.
+Is there immediate danger and is the procedure taking too long?
+Then the mayor can take emergency measures.
+This allows someone to receive treatment quickly.
+To do this, the mayor needs a statement from a psychiatrist.

-The conditions for forced help for mental health problems include:
+The Requirements compulsory assistance with mental health problems include:

-• The person is a danger to himself or his surroundings.
+• The person is a danger to themselves or their surroundings.

 • The person refuses to be admitted or treated.

-• In a crisis measure: the danger to the person or his surroundings is so serious that there is no time for the ordinary procedure.
+• In the case of a crisis measure: the danger to the person or their environment is so serious that there is no time for the normal procedure.

 Term

-Are you a close family member (parent/partner) or caregiver?
-Then we will let you know the outcome within 14 days.
-If you are not a close family member we cannot inform you about the outcome.
-This is regulated in the AVG - the privacy law.
+Are you a close family member (parent/partner) or informal caregiver?
+If so, we will inform you of the outcome within 14 days.
+If you are not a close family member, we cannot inform you of the outcome.
+This is regulated by the GDPR—the privacy law.

-You cannot appeal the judge's decision for forced psychiatric treatment.
-In the case of a crisis measure by the mayor, you can.
-You can appeal within 3 weeks of the decision for the crisis measure.
-The crisis measure does not stop if you appeal.
+You cannot appeal against the judge's decision for compulsory psychiatric treatment.
+However, you can appeal against a crisis measure imposed by the mayor.
+You can lodge an appeal within three weeks of the decision for the crisis measure.
+The crisis measure will not be suspended if you lodge an appeal.